-College Strategic Planning Workshops which included student representation were held with both governors and senior staff to agree the College's mission, vision and strategy.
+College Strategic Planning Workshops were held with staff, students, governors and external stakeholders to agree the College's mission, vision and strategy.
+Termly meetings of the Skills and Employer Advisory Groups are held at both campus and explore themes around curriculum development which further inform our stated priorities.

 Other educational institutions were consulted on LSIPs via a number of regional Principals' meetings with draft Accountability Statements being shared to identify gaps in provision and areas of overlap.
-This approach has been extended for the 2024/25 Accountability Statement, with providers working together to produce the Shared Statement for Greater Lincolnshire (Appendix A) and Hull & East Yorkshire (Appendix B), identifying how providers within the LSIP areas are collaborating to meet local and regional skills priorities.
+This approach has been extended for the 2025/26 Accountability Statement, with providers working together to produce the Shared Statement for Greater Lincolnshire (Appendix A) and Hull & East Yorkshire (Appendix B), identifying how providers within the LSIP areas are collaborating to meet local and regional skills priorities.